StateVoicesNational/Spoke/docs/DEPLOYING_AWS_LAMBDA.md

    `nvm install 6.10; nvm use 6.10`
 2. Install Claudia js: `npm install -g claudia`

-## Steps you will need to do to update code

-You might not need to run this -- in theory, `postinstall` in package.json triggers this

-3. `OUTPUT_DIR=./build npm run prod-build-server`
-4. `NODE_ENV=production ASSETS_DIR=./build/client/assets ASSETS_MAP_FILE=assets.json npm run prod-build-client`

 ## Creating an environment variables file

-Create a file called something like `./production-json-env.json` locally (whatever you call it, replace the path in the commands below with it) in the form:
+3. Create a file based on the template in `./deploy/lambda-env.json`, called something like `./production-env.json` locally (whatever you call it, replace the path in the commands below with it) in the form:

 ```
 {